Before we start with exploring the blog, let’s take a look at the various topics covered in this blog:

 How did Apache Hadoop evolve?

-Inspired by Google’s MapReduce which splits an application into small fractions to run on different nodes, scientists Doug Cutting and Mike Cafarella created a platform called Hadoop 1.0 and launched it in the year 2006 to support distribution for Nutch search engine.
+Inspired by Google’s MapReduce, which splits an application into small fractions to run on different nodes, scientists Doug Cutting and Mike Cafarella created a platform called Hadoop 1.0 and launched it in the year 2006 to support the distribution of Nutch search engine.

-It was made available for public in November 2012 by Apache Software Foundation.
-Named after a yellow soft toy elephant of Doug Cutting’s kid, this technology has been continuously revised since its launch.
+Apache Hadoop was made available for the public in November 2012 by Apache Software Foundation.
+Named after a yellow soft-toy elephant of Doug Cutting’s kid, this technology has been continuously revised since its launch.

-As part of its revision, it launched its second revised version Hadoop 2.3.0 on 20th Feb, 2014 with some major changes in the architecture.
+As part of its revision, Apache Software Foundation launched its second revised version Hadoop 2.3.0 on February 20, 2014, with some major changes in the architecture.

 The architecture can be broken down into two branches, i.e., Hadoop core components and complementary/other components.

 There are four basic or core components: